tuftsceeo/Tufts_Create3_Examples/Code/README.md

 The ideal progression is to start with the Python_Playground folder, move to the Jupyter_Notebook folder, and then to the Package folder.

-**Check out each folder to see what the scrips do and for getting started instructions.**
+**Check out each folder to see what the scripts do and for getting started instructions.**